Staying clean while camping is tricky.

 - Requires a water source with at least 2.5 psi pressure

-- Lowest water pressure start up on the market!
-Just need 2.5 PSI of water pressure.
+- CSA approved portable tankless water heater for US &Canada markets.
+Lowest water pressure start up just need 2.5 PSI!
 Also works great with Camplux 12V 1.2GPM water pump.

 - The maximum temperature raise is 114.8℉(46℃) and the minimum temperature raise is 46.4℉（8℃）for 1.32GPM.